8 of Italy's best regions for cooking holidays in 2019/2020

 This makes Italy the perfect place to combine your love of food and travel.
 There are numerous cooking holidays and food tours in Italy that let you see the sights of different regions as well as take part in cooking classes and enjoy a variety of local delicacies.

 Here we share our pick of the very best Italian cooking trips by region to give you a bite-sized look at tours available in 2019/2020 and help you decide which one is perfect for you.

 1. Amalfi Coast & Sorrento

-The Amalfi Coast is hugely popular with holidaymakers; the UNESCO site boasts scenic beaches, bright coastal towns and true Italian luxury.
-The town of Sorrento is a favourite with many yet it has managed to preserve its character and charm.
+The Amalfi Coast is hugely popular with holidaymakers; the UNESCO site boasts scenic beaches, bright coastal towns and true Italian luxury, and Sorrento is a favourite with many yet it has managed to preserve its character and charm.

-Alternatively, take an eight-day tour starting in Rome and ending in Sorrento with Intrepid Travel*, experiencing seven other locations along the way.
-On this South Italy Real Food Adventure* you'll get the chance to taste cheeses, wine and take part in a cooking class where you'll learn how to prepare a southern Italian classic - pizza.
+You could take an eight-day tour starting in Rome and ending in Sorrento with Intrepid Travel*, experiencing seven other locations along the way.
+On this South Italy Real Food Adventure*, you'll get the chance to taste cheeses, wine and take part in a cooking class where you'll learn how to prepare a southern Italian classic - pizza.

-If that doesn't tickle your taste buds you can hang out in Naples, the birthplace of pizza, with STA Travel and go on a five-day Pizza Adventure* getting right down to business learning how to make the most authentic pizza from scratch Italian-style.
+If that doesn't tickle your taste buds you can hang out in the birthplace of pizza with STA Travel and go on a five-day Naples Pizza Adventure* getting right down to business learning how to make the most authentic pizza from scratch in true Italian-style.

 2. Emilia Romagna

 If you're looking to explore the north of Italy, Emilia Romagna is the vibrant province to set your sights on.
 It's known for its medieval cities, seaside resorts, and of course its rich gastronomy.